Adi Shankara: National icon of unity (21st century)

+The BJP seeks to project Shankara as a national icon of unity and "cultural integration of Bharat", and has supported the building of large statues honouring Shankara.
+One of them is a 12-foot statue of Shankara at the reconstructed samadhi sthal (memorial site or tomb) dedicated to him at Kedarnath.
+(Note: Kedarnath is one of the alleged places of death, according to some of the 14-17th century hagiographies.)
+The rebuilding of the samadhi, which was damaged in a deluge in 2013, was monitored by the office of the Prime Minister, and unveiled by BJP Prime Minister Narendra Modi.
+In similar vein, and despite financiel deficits and local opposition, a 108-foot statue of Adi Shankara, the "Statue of Oneness", was built by the BJP-led Madhya Pradesh government near Omkareshwar Temple in Madhya Pradesh, (Note: Which he is said to have visited as a 12-year old child.) as part of a "temple tourism project", and unveiled on 21 September 2023 by BJP Chief Minister Shivraj Singh Chouhan.

 Works

 Adi Shankara is highly esteemed in contemporary Advaita Vedanta, and over 300 texts are attributed to his name, including commentaries (Bhāṣya), original philosophical expositions (Prakaraṇa grantha) and poetry (Stotra).
 However, most of these are not authentic works of Shankara, and are likely to be written by his admirers, or scholars whose name was also Shankaracharya.
 Piantelli has published a complete list of works attributed to Adi Sankara, along with issues of authenticity for most.